 There is nothing wrong with strong masculinity that allows itself to be felt through responsibility, duty, care and attention.
 Some men need that, just as some women love expressing their femininity in a manner that makes them feel the most wholesome.
 Of course, these are not exacting rules and more a guideline, as ‘real’ masculinity, the same as ‘real’ femininity, can be defined in many disparate ways.
 For example, Muhammad Alii and Stephen Hawking were perhaps as far apart in physical appearance and utility, interests and lifetime achievements as you could imagine.
 Were both less masculine simply because they went in a different direction?
 Of course not, they are both fine examples of excellent people worthy of respect.

-So how can we unpack how real masculinity can be defined in 2020 and beyond, without name-calling, deeply criticizing, or adding to the hyperbolic vitriol often found on social media?
+So how can we unpack how real masculinity can be defined, without name-calling, deeply criticizing, or adding to the hyperbolic vitriol often found on social media?
 We’d consider the following advice:

 Vulnerable